ROOTZLA/SPOSS_2/README.md

 >___Everything in this game is built on WHILE.
 You can also see how I wrote it using FUNCTION [here](https://github.com/ROOTZLA/SPOSS_1)___.
 ***
+## Did You Know?

+The game "rock, paper, scissors, lizard, Spock" was invented in 2005 by Sam Klemens and Karen Bryla.
+This version of the classic "rock, paper, scissors" game expands the possible moves by adding two additional gestures (lizard and Spock) and determining which combinations beat others.
+It became popular among geek and science fiction fan circles and is often referenced in pop culture, including the popular TV show "The Big Bang Theory".
+***
 [Up](#anchor)